VermaAdi/final-project-aditya-verma/README.md

 users to draw various shapes, free-draw, and save their work in different formats.
 The application also enables users to perform actions such as clear, delete, zoom-in, zoom-out, etc.

-The comprehensive final project report is in the root folder and it is called "CS321 Comprehensive Final Project Report".
+The comprehensive final project report is in the root folder and it is called "CS321 Comprehensive Final Project Report.docx".

 Functionalities
 -------------------------------------------------------------------------------------------------